 Please visit the AWAGO website for an overview of research on TM:

-An Investigation of the Benefits of TM Training for our Mothers
+Published Research on the Benefits of TM Training for our Mothers

 In 2013 UWOPED and AWAGO collaborated with Dr. Leslee Goldstein, USA to evaluate the benefits of the TM training.
 This controlled investigation with pretests and posttests three months later, measured self-efficacy (one’s perceived ability to deal with challenges in life, and a critical aspect of empowerment), perceived stress, and quality of life in terms of mental clarity and physical energy and vitality.
 The significant results of this research study matched with what mothers were reporting to UWOPED leaders and staff, showing that TM increased self-efficacy, reduced perceived stress, enhanced mental clarity, and increased physical energy and vitality.
 Women gained a greater ability to cope, take initiative, and persevere in dealing with challenges in their lives.
 We have even found TM training to be a very practical way to enhance the success of all our other training programs to empower women, because they are now more motivated and empowered to engage in the various training programs we offer.
 Follow-up after 8 months and again after 3 years, found that mothers were continuing with their TM practice, reporting reduced stress and improved health and well-being, better employment, and more harmonious family relationships.